Toothless1118/react-redux-photogram/README.md

-# react-redux-basic
+# react-redux-photogram
-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+A Photogram React + Redux implementation.
+Photogrid, like and adding comment functions.

 ## Running